Based on early experience and data, we recommend using Specialization in combination with Multi-Classroom Leadership.

 - Elementary.
 A likely approach would be having the best remote teachers teach one of two core subject pairs: math/science or language arts/social studies.
 For example, excellent remote math teachers relieved of on-site duties could teach four times the current student load within standard work hours, using all noninstructional time for the planning and follow-up that are essential to instruction.

 - Secondary.
-Excellent single-course remote teachers may teach students in multiple locations, using a combination of synchronous instruction (e.g., using webcams, online whiteboards) and asynchronous, personalized communications (e.g., email for feedback on student work, answering students’ questions).
+Excellent single-course remote teachers may teach students in multiple locations, using a combination of synchronous instruction (for example, using webcams, online whiteboards) and asynchronous, personalized communications (for example, email for feedback on student work, answering students’ questions).

 Higher pay for the excellent remote teachers is funded by lower pay for the on-site paraprofessional monitors and the elimination of some non-classroom instructional specialist positions in subjects taught by the excellent remote teachers.
 Reach Effect: approximately 100%–400% more students reached with excellent teachers.
 Note: Subjects for specialization will vary based on school priorities and available teachers; the math/science and language arts/social studies pairs are just one example.